 In Washington State, the ED category is referred to as Emotional Behavioral Disability (EBD).
-If the student’s behavioral health is impaired to a degree that the student is struggling to access school, and the student needs specially designed interventions, then the student may be eligible for an Individualized Education Program (IEP).
+If the student’s behavioral health is impaired to a degree that the student is struggling to access school, and the student needs Specially Designed Instruction (SDI), then the student may be eligible for an IEP.
 Keep in mind that academic subjects are only a part of learning in school: Social Emotional Learning (SEL) is part of the core curriculum.

-An educational evaluation determines whether a student has a disability that significantly impacts access to school and whether specially designed instruction and/or related services are needed for the student to receive a Free Appropriate Public Education (FAPE).
-FAPE is the entitlement of a student eligible for special education services and an IEP team determines how FAPE/educational services are provided to an individual student.
+An educational evaluation determines whether a student has a disability that significantly impacts access to school and whether Specially Designed Instruction (SDI) and related services are needed for the student to receive a Free Appropriate Public Education (FAPE).
+FAPE is the entitlement of a student eligible for special education services.
+An IEP team determines how FAPE/educational services are provided to an individual student.

 Behavioral health counseling can be part of an IEP

 Counseling can be written into an IEP as a related service.
 When included in a student’s IEP as educationally necessary for FAPE, a school district is responsible to provide and fund those services.
-School districts can receive reimbursement for 70 percent of the cost of behavioral health services for students who are covered by Medicaid and on an IEP.
+School districts can receive reimbursement for most of the cost of behavioral health services for students who are covered by Medicaid and on an IEP.
+The Health Care Authority provides information about school-based health services for students who are covered by Medicaid and on an IEP.

 A student with a mental health condition who doesn’t qualify for an IEP might be eligible for a Section 504 Plan.
 A disability that impairs a major life activity triggers Section 504 protections, which include the right to appropriate and individualized accommodations at school.
 Section 504 is an aspect of the Rehabilitation Act of 1973, a Civil Rights law that protects against disability discrimination.
 Students with IEPs and 504 plans are protected by Section 504 rights.